dart-archive/www.dartlang.org/src/site/support/faq.markdown

 Type inferencing is not something specified by the language specification, but it is something that implementations are free to do.
 It's important to remember that Dart has a dynamic type system, so type inferencing doesn't play the same role as it does in languages such as Haskell.
-However, Dart Editor does do some type inferencing, such as when you use var for local variables.
+However, IDEs might do some type inferencing, such as when you use var for local variables.

 ### Q. Why are type annotations optional?